artemiuss/Replicated-log/README.md

 ## Replicated log
 The Replicated Log implementation with the following architecture: one Master and any number of Secondaries.

+Master exposes simple HTTP server on *8080* port.

+Secondary exposes simple HTTP server *8081* and *8082* ports with.

 ### Usage notes:
 1. Setting up
 ```
 docker-compose up
 ```

 2. Master
-Master exposes simple HTTP server on *8080* port with:
 - GET method - returns all messages from the in-memory list
 ```
 curl localhost:8080